76 mm divisional gun M1939 (USV): RKKA

 According to the organization of 1939, each rifle division had two artillery regiments: a light regiment with a battalion of 76 mm guns in three batteries of four guns, and two mixed battalions with one battery of 76 mm guns and two batteries of 122 mm howitzers, and a howitzer regiment of 20 75 mm guns.
 In June 1940 a battalion of 76-mm guns was removed, only 8 guns remained.
 In March 1942 a third mixed battalion (a battery of 76 mm and a battery of 122 mm) was added, which brought the number of 76 mm guns to 12.

 Guards rifle divisions from December 1942 had three artillery battalions (two batteries of 76 mm guns and one battery of 122 mm howitzers each), totaling 24 76-mm guns.
 From December 1944 they were reorganized to have an artillery brigade of three regiments, including a light regiment with 20 76 mm guns.
 From June 1945, all rifle divisions were reorganized identically.

 Motorized divisions had two mixed battalions (one battery of 76 mm guns, two batteries of 122 mm howitzers), totaling 8 76-mm guns.
 Cavalry divisions until August 1941 also had 8 76-mm guns, then their divisional artillery was removed and in summer of 1942 restored again.

 Rifle brigades from 1939 had 8 76 mm divisional guns; motorized and mechanized brigades had 12.

 Cavalry corps from late 1942 had artillery battalion of 12 pieces.
 Tank and artillery corps in late 1944 received light artillery regiment with 76 mm guns (24 pieces).

 The USV was also used by artillery units of the Reserve of the Main Command, namely: anti-tank artillery brigades (24 pieces, from 1942 - tank destroyer brigades with 16 pieces), by light artillery brigades (60-72 pieces) and by breakthrough artillery divisions (light brigade with 72 pieces, from 1944 - with 48 pieces).

 By 1 June 1941, the Red Army possessed 1,070 USVs.
 Many were lost in combat, but some remained in service until the end of the German-Soviet War.
 It's not clear whether the gun saw combat in the earlier Winter War.

 Other operators

-In 1941–42 the Wehrmacht captured hundreds of USVs and adopted them as field guns, designated 7.62 cm F.K.297(r).
-By March 1944 359 pieces were in service, including 295 in the West, 40 in Denmark and 24 in the East.
+In 1941–42 the Wehrmacht captured hundreds of USVs and adopted them as field guns, designated 7.62 cm FK 297(r).
+Some USVs in German service were converted to anti-tank guns, designated 7.62 cm Pak 39(r) (By March 1944, 359 pieces were in service, including 295 in the West, 40 in Denmark and 24 in the East).